Creator-Solutions/Orchestra-Framework/README.md

 <br/><br/><br/>

 ## About this project
-This framework was built as a practice project to understand concepts of more famous frameworks such as Symfony, which inspired this project, and Laravel.
-After building and improving the codebase, it was decided to build this project as a standalone framework to improve the management and creation of other Web API projects.
-As of October 2023, the project only supports POST request, and Web API requests.
-The framework, however, will only be supporting web api's and not any web based projects.
+This framework initially began as a practice project aimed at delving into the core concepts of renowned frameworks like Symfony and Laravel, which served as inspiration.
+Over time, as we refined and expanded the codebase, we recognized the opportunity to develop it into a standalone framework for enhanced management and creation of various Web API projects.

+As of October 2023, the framework supports only POST requests and Web API requests.
+However, we're excited to announce that moving forward, we'll be extending our support beyond Web API development to encompass RESTful API development as well as server-side rendered templates.
+This expansion reflects our commitment to catering to a wider range of project needs and ensuring versatility in our framework's capabilities.
 <br/><br/>

 ## Using the framework